fl0v/dg/README.md

 ## Scripts overview (click to install)
 - **[alliance.avg.rankings.user.js](https://github.com/fl0v/dg/raw/master/alliance.avg.rankings.user.js)** Adds average score info and sorting in Alliance ranking page https://beta.darkgalaxy.com/rankings/alliances/
-- **[coords.links.user.js](https://github.com/fl0v/dg/raw/master/coords.links.user.js)** All coordonates (in any page: planets list, radars, news page) will be converted to links to the system's navigation page.
+- **[coords.links.user.js](https://github.com/fl0v/dg/raw/master/coords.links.user.js)** Converts coordonates (in any page: planets list, radars, news page) to links to the system's navigation page.
-- **[planets.images.user.js](https://github.com/fl0v/dg/raw/master/planets.images.user.js)** Will replace images for all planets.
+- **[planets.images.user.js](https://github.com/fl0v/dg/raw/master/planets.images.user.js)** Replaces images of all planets.
 I used https://helloweenpt.com/darkgalaxy/images/planets but feel free to change the baseUrl.
-- **[planets.stats.user.js](https://github.com/fl0v/dg/raw/master/planets.stats.user.js)** Will add some totals for your resources in the Planet list page https://beta.darkgalaxy.com/planets/.
-Also you can copy that info.
+- **[planets.stats.user.js](https://github.com/fl0v/dg/raw/master/planets.stats.user.js)** Adds some totals for your resources in the planet list page (https://beta.darkgalaxy.com/planets/).
+You can also copy that info in a clean text format.
-- **[planets.total.workers.user.js](https://github.com/fl0v/dg/raw/master/planets.total.workers.user.js)** Will add info about total workers for each planet (sum of iddle and occupied workers).
+- **[planets.total.workers.user.js](https://github.com/fl0v/dg/raw/master/planets.total.workers.user.js)** Adds info about total workers for each planet (sum of iddle and occupied workers).
 It does not alter the numbers already in page so it should not conflict with other tools.

 ## TODO